Applicability of the Articulation and Transfer Policy

 The Bachelor's Degree

 Associate of Arts (AA) and Associate of Science (AS) degrees are designed to prepare students for transfer to a four-year institution to continue their education at the bachelor’s degree level.
 General Education and pre-major courses offered by Tri-C for transfer purposes are designed to parallel those courses that comprise the equivalent of the first two years of study leading to the bachelor’s degree at a four-year college or university.
 Learn more about AA and AS degrees (select Associate of Arts Degree and Associate of Science Degree on the landing page).

-Students intending to transfer take General Education courses, usually from the Ohio Transfer Module (OTM), and lower division major-related courses, usually from Transfer Assurance Guides (TAGs), during their freshman and sophomore years at Tri-C. OTM and TAG courses are part of the Ohio Transfer to Degree Guarantee and, as such, are guaranteed to transfer to any public college or university in Ohio.
+Students intending to transfer take General Education courses from the Ohio Transfer 36, and lower division major-related courses, usually from Transfer Assurance Guides (TAGs), during their freshman and sophomore years at Tri-C. Ohio Transfer 36 and TAG courses are part of the Ohio Transfer to Degree Guarantee and, as such, are guaranteed to transfer to any public college or university in Ohio.
 After transferring, students will specialize in a major at the receiving institution during their junior and senior years.
-Learn more about the OTM.
+Learn more about the Ohio Transfer 36.
 Learn more about TAGs.
 Learn more about the Ohio Transfer to Degree Guarantee.

 Articulation Agreements and Transfer Pathways